MarisaKirisame/lambda_calculus/README.md

-Compiletime_lambda_calculus
+lambda_calculus
 ===================
-A Compiletime_lambda_calculus library all written using Template Metaprogramming.
+A lambda_calculus library with various feature.

 Feature:
 ===================
- - A praser generator that can generate praser that can prase certain Combinatory Logic code
+ - A praser generator that can generate praser that can prase certain Combinatory Logic code (TMP)
- - Prasers of BCKW and Iota using praser generator
+ - Prasers of BCKW and Iota using praser generator (TMP)
- - Church Numeral
+ - Church Numeral (TMP)
  - Church Numeral and Boolean logic Interface to C++ TMP code
- - Propositional logic
+ - Propositional logic (TMP)
- - combinator calculus
+ - combinator calculus (TMP)
- - Data Structure such as list and pair
+ - Data Structure such as list and pair (TMP)
- - The Y combinator
+ - The Y combinator (TMP)
+ - Ability to convert TMP lambda calculus code into Runtime lambda calculus object.
+ - Printing, Sorting and Testing for equality of Runtime lambda calculus object.

 Build and Dependency:
 ===================